hashicorp/terraform-website/content/source/docs/extend/community/index.html.md

 - Terraform Providers distributed by HashiCorp are part of the [`terraform-providers`](https://github.com/terraform-providers) GitHub Organization.
-Each Provider is a seperate GitHub project with their own issue trackers.
+Each Provider is a separate GitHub project with their own issue trackers.